From Lolcats to Memes: 5 Reasons to Use Humor In Your Content Marketing Strategy

 Humor is different.
 While not everyone likes sad movies, action-themed ads, or scary stories, everyone needs and wants a good laugh from time to time.
 People look for new, creative, and random things to laugh about.That’s why Gangnam Style was popular despite it being a Korean song, why Harlem Shake became a hit despite its nonsense and why the unflattering photo of Beyonce became a meme despite the cautions of her publicist.

 The perks of using the humorous approach would not only give you a bigger audience but also better chances of becoming viral.

-I am a futurist who spends most of her time monitoring social behavior in search for new consumer and trends.
+I am a futurist who spends most of my time monitoring social behavior in search for new consumer and trends.
 I use the information to create viral and useful content.
 I mostly address young professionals, educating them easy to digest content about investing, technology, and home improvement.
 I also share the latest and upcoming trends in the global market.

 Other Posts by Kimberly Grimms